-What are you doing with my data?
+What are you doing with my information?

-- Personalising parts of the BBC to your tastes, including emails, radio, news, iPlayer and music.
+- Personalising parts of the BBC to your tastes, including emails, radio, news, iPlayer and music

 We also use it for business, regulatory and legal purposes, like: